jushcooly/jushcooly.github.io/_pages/activities.md

 I am interested in computer vision, but I don't know much about it, so I am taking a course that teaches how to use matlab and computer vision.<br>
 I am learning basic techniques such as image structure, image color separation, and image segmentation.<br>
 link- [link](https://www.coursera.org/specializations/image-processing)
+<br><br>
+**Reinforcement Learning and AI Systems Study Group** Recognized the need to deepen my understanding of both subjects and organized a study group through mentoring, focusing on reinforcement learning and AI system fundamentals.